 As well as its giant body, it also had a very large mouth.

 Scientists think it hunted smaller sea-dwellers, like the prehistoric Eobalaenoptera whales in the coloured picture above.

 Even Eobalaenoptera themselves were pretty massive.
 They could grow to an impressive 35 feet, which is as big as a tennis court.

 Imagine taking this for a quick stroll!
 Zeus is the tallest recorded dog ever to have lived.

-This colossal cat is Ludo - the longest cat in the world!
+This colossal cat is Ludo

-She said its great having a big cat because she never has trouble finding him around the house.
+She said it's great having a big cat because she never has trouble finding him around the house.
 Hide and seek anyone?!